Celebrating Seniors – Dick Van Dyke is 90!

 Dick Van Dyke had his start on television in it’s earliest years, appearing in episodes of Chance of a Lifetime (1954), The Phil Silvers Show (1957-1958) and other series.

-By 1961 Van Dyke had also acquired a couple of years on Broadway under his belt, and had learned to dance for his role as Albert Peterson in the musical Bye Bye Birdie (1960-1961).
+Above, an older Dick Van Dyke explains in 2011 how he learned to sing and dance when he got a role in the Broadway production of the musical Bye Bye Birdie (1960-1961).
 Birdie director and choreographer Gower Champion (of the famous dance team Marge and Gower Champion) gave Van Dyke the benefit of his expertise.
 Dick Van Dyke ended up winning a Best Featured Actor Tony Award in 1961 for his role in Bye Bye Birdie.

 Fresh from his Tony win, Dick Van Dyke was cast as Rob Petrie in the popular baby boomer show, The Dick Van Dyke Show (1961-1966).
 He won Outstanding Lead Actor in a Comedy Series 3 times for his work on the show.
-Below, Dick Van Dyke with his co-star and on-screen wife, actress Mary Tyler Moore, in a funny scene from The Dick Van Dyke Show.
+Below, Dick Van Dyke with his on-screen wife Mary Tyler Moore (Laura Petrie) and son Larry Mathews (Richie Petrie) for The Dick Van Dyke Show.

 During The Dick Van Dyke Show‘s run, Van Dyke had his feature film debut in the movie version of Bye Bye Birdie (1963), once again portraying Albert Peterson.
 He starred in 4 other big-screen movies while the series was first airing, including Mary Poppins (1964), as Bert the chimney sweep; and in Chitty Chitty Bang Bang (1968) as Caractacus Potts.
 Below, the dance moves of Julie Andrews and Dick Van Dyke as displayed in Mary Poppins.